princekham/articles/Meditation.md

-inhavle, exhale (6) (counting in mind while exhaling) inhale, exhale (7) (counting in mind while exhaling) inhale, exhale (8) (counting in mind while exhaling) The same time, we must be focusing on the tip of your nose where you can sense the touching sensation of the air.
+inhavle, exhale (6) (counting in mind while exhaling) inhale, exhale (7) (counting in mind while exhaling) inhale, exhale (8) (counting in mind while exhaling)